nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Input
-A Live Cell that is used in a transaction.
-If the transaction is accepted by the network, the Live Cell will be consumed, and marked as a Dead Cell.
+A live cell that is used in a transaction.
+If the transaction is accepted by the network, the live cell gets consumed as input and labeled as a dead cell.

 #### See Also
 - [Cell](#cell)